What Employers Should Not Keep in Employee Personnel Records

 Stating in an employee reprimand that the employee was a complete deadbeat won’t win your personnel records any prizes.
 But, untrained supervisors have been known to write similar statements and place them in employee personnel files.

 Better yet, limit access to the files to your HR staff person who is responsible for the records and knows what should and should not be placed in a personnel file.
+Your HR staff person can check all documentation before filing it to make sure it is factual and properly written.
+The process of review and feedback will help your managers learn about how to write appropriate documentation.

 Balance the information you place in personnel records.